surfedushare/search-portal/README.md

 ## Tests

-You can run all tests for the entire repo (except external Elastic Search integration) by running:
+You can run all tests for the entire repo by running:

 ```bash
 invoke test.run